younata/personal_knowledge/src/programming/testing/README.md

 ## Videos

 [Bryan Lile's TATFT lightning talk](https://www.youtube.com/watch?v=LfmAzLAKKoc) expresses a lot of the same philosophy that I do.

+## Links

+- [testdouble/test-smells](https://github.com/testdouble/test-smells) is a repository of different testing antipatterns with examples and how to correct them.
+- [testdouble/contributed-tests](https://github.com/testdouble/contributing-tests/wiki) is a wiki defining a bunch of testing concepts.
+- [Quick's Documentation](https://github.com/Quick/Quick/tree/main/Documentation) contains a ton of basic testing information.

 [^voodoo_programming]: Programming without knowing/understanding what the code you're writing actually does.